-Chief Financial Officer (CFO) Robert J. Franz works to ensure the financial stability of the County by managing the following functions in an efficient, cost-effective and responsive manner:
+Chief Financial Officer (CFO) Frank Kim works to ensure the financial stability of the County by managing the following functions in an efficient, cost-effective and responsive manner:

 Budget: The County Budget Office reports to the CFO.
 The division's primary responsibility is the County's budget: planning, preparation, presentation and monitoring and development of the County's long-range Strategic Financial Plan.
 In addition, the division performs special studies and participates in working groups to assist the CEO and County departments with special projects.

 Procurement: The Procurement Office is responsible for overseeing the County’s procurement organization that includes over 200 Deputy Purchasing Agents stationed throughout all agencies & departments.